RyanSKang/The-Magic-Carpet/README.md

 3. Navigate the platform by inputting data in search engine and confirming desired flights
 4. Check confirmed flights are being saved under 'My Trips' navlink
 5. Log out
 6. Double check that 'My Trips' can not be accessed without having an account
+7. You can access this project via Heroku:
+    -<a href='https://the-magic-carpet-037d75dd3e3d.herokuapp.com/'>Heroku Application</a>

 ## Screenshots